 Ryo waited until the attack faded away, but saw nothing left.
 He reached out to find other demons, perhaps underlings Sarenbo had hidden for emergencies.
 But there was nothing.
 He couldn't feel the demon at all – he was most definitely dead.

 The pushing voice in his head was powerful, but common sense won through.
 He's gone.
 There isn't any one else to battle… All Ryo could feel were the weak auras of the other senshi.
-As his mind reached for them, it broke through that strange presence's hold, and he saw them lying on the ground in pain.
+As his mind reached for them, it broke through that strange presence's hold, and he saw the other senshi lying on the ground in pain.
 My friends!
 They're hurt!

 Byakuen approached Ryo, who turned to look at the tiger.
-The burning aura around him dimmed, and the rush of adrenaline from the attack faded.
+The burning aura around his body dimmed, and the rush of adrenaline from the attack faded.
 He felt how heavy his limbs were.

 "Bya—" He fell forward and lay on the ground, his face in the dirt.
 The Shiroi Kikotei vanished, and he wore his pajamas again.
-Burns marked his shoulders and his arms where the poison had gotten to him.
+Burns marked his shoulders and his arms where the acid had gotten to him.
+His feet were covered in dirt and cuts.
 He didn't move.

 Hidden by the clouds, Sarenbo watched the dissipation of the attack that had destroyed his shadow.
 "Extraordinary," He exclaimed.
 "I truly must make that armor mine!"